Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

       size=(6, 6), nnz=6, layout=torch.sparse_bsr)
 ```

-There are some drawbacks to a block sparse layout, namely we must fully materialize a block if any
+There are some drawbacks to a block sparse layout; a key disadvantage is that we must fully materialize a block if any
 value within it is non-zero.
 Larger blocks are generally better for vectorized operations, but will
 have more memory overhead.
 The example we have used here demonstrates this well.
 In
 [Figure-1][#fig-1] we have this matrix with non-zero values in yellow, and the 2x2 block size shown
 with the red grid.
+The large number of red blocks that contain mostly zero values illustrates this relatively poor memory efficiency of the layout.

 <img src="posts/improvements-to-bsr-matrix-multiplication-in-pytorch/blocksparse_2x2_matplot.png"
     name="fig-1"